Adaaks/XTouch-5-Inch/Readme.md

 - Make sure you inserted a !FAT32!
 MICRO SD CARD, with the config.json stored inside, which you can make through this website = https://xperiments.in/xtouch-bin/config.html

 # There are two folders
-- A1 Series = removes chamber temp, aux fan from the menus
+- A1 Series = removes chamber temp, aux fan from the menus, fixed xyz controls
-- P1/X1 Series = keep chamber temp, aux fan from the menus.
+- P1/X1 Series = remove chamber temp, keep aux fan
 - Choose only one folder to install corresponding to your needs